Wani Swaka Lo Buluk

 2023/24

-After a glut of player injuries, Illawarra compiled their worst record in NBL history (3-25), the Hawks were looking for a fresh start in Jacob Jackomas‘ second year as head coach.
+After a glut of player injuries led to the worst record in NBL history (3–25), the Hawks were looking for a fresh start in Jacob Jackomas’ second year as head coach.

-Thanks to Perth wanting to move on from veteran Todd Blanchfield, and being happy to cover part of his remaining contract, the Hawks were able to acquire him in a buy-out.
-With an eye towards the future, young talent Mason Peatling (via Melbourne), Biwali Bayles (via Sydney) and former Adelaide 36ers development player, Lachlan Olbrich (via NCAA) were signed.
-At the same time, Korean shooter Hyunjung Lee was signed using the NBL’s ‘Asian player’ rule and NBA prospect AJ Johnson was brought in under the NBL’s Next Stars Program.
+Thanks to Perth wanting to move on from veteran Todd Blanchfield and being willing to cover part of his remaining contract, the Hawks were able to acquire him in a buyout.
+With an eye towards the future, young talent Mason Peatling (via Melbourne), Biwali Bayles (via Sydney), and former Adelaide 36ers development player Lachlan Olbrich (via NCAA) were signed.
+Korean shooter Hyunjung Lee was signed using the NBL’s ‘Asian Player’ rule, and NBA prospect AJ Johnson was brought in under the NBL’s Next Stars Program.
 Import Justin Robinson, who managed just one game before suffering a season-ending injury in 2022, returned to full health, and NBA veteran Gary Clark signed as the team’s third import.
-Long-serving import Tyler Harvey, captain Sam Froling and guards Wani Swaka Lo Buluk, William “Davo” Hickey and Daniel Grida returned as the Hawk’s core group.
+Long-serving import Tyler Harvey, captain Sam Froling, and guards Wani Swaka Lo Buluk, William “Davo” Hickey, and Daniel Grida returned as the Hawks’ core group.

-Illawarra showed promising signs during the pre-season, but once the regular season got underway, Illawarra seemed to revert to its old ways, continuing to produce disappointing losses.
+Illawarra showed promising signs during the pre-season, but once the regular season got underway, they seemed to revert to old habits, continuing to produce disappointing losses.

-Despite solid performances on the court from the likes of Clark (17 points, 7.8 rebounds, and 2.3 assists), Froling (15.4 points, 7.8 rebounds, and 1.9 assists) and Harvey (15.1 points, 2.5 rebounds, 2.5 assists, and 1.0 steals), Illawarra struggled to find its foot early in the season.
-Hyun-Jung and Peatling began the year under an injury cloud.
+Despite solid performances from Clark (17 points, 7.8 rebounds, and 2.3 assists), Froling (15.4 points, 7.8 rebounds, and 1.9 assists), and Harvey (15.1 points, 2.5 rebounds, 2.5 assists, and 1.0 steals), Illawarra struggled early in the season.
+Hyunjung Lee and Mason Peatling began the year under an injury cloud.

-By October, the Hawks were sitting at 2-4 with wins against South East Melbourne and Cairns.
-Illawarra suffered two more brutal defeats in the next month against Sydney and Cairns, which resulted in the team and Jackomas parting ways.
-Whilst the Hawks looked for a replacement, assistant Justin Tatum stepped up as interim coach.
+By October, the Hawks were sitting at 2–4 with wins against South East Melbourne and Cairns.
+They suffered two more brutal defeats in the next month against Sydney and Cairns, resulting in the team and Jackomas parting ways.
+While the Hawks looked for a replacement, assistant coach Justin Tatum stepped up as interim coach.

-Once Tatum arrived, they were able to turn things around and won four of their next six games.
-A knee sidelined Grida (5.2 points, 2.1 rebounds, and 0.4 assists) after ten games, but thanks to the emergence of Will Hickey (5.2 points, 2.9 rebounds, and 1.2 assists) and the signing of former South East Melbourne guard Kyle Adnam as an injury replacement, the Hawks continued to their winning form without missing a beat.
+Under Tatum, they turned things around, winning four of their next six games.
+A knee injury sidelined Grida (5.2 points, 2.1 rebounds, and 0.4 assists) after ten games, but thanks to the emergence of Will Hickey (5.2 points, 2.9 rebounds, and 1.2 assists) and the signing of former South East Melbourne guard Kyle Adnam as an injury replacement, the Hawks continued their winning form.

-Despite the challenges, the Hawks continued to deliver wins under Tatum, and a late-season charge saw Illawarra finish the regular season in fourth place (14-14).
+Despite the challenges, the Hawks delivered wins under Tatum, and a late-season charge saw Illawarra finish the regular season in fourth place (14–14).

 Illawarra saw a massive improvement in scoring.
 In the 2022/23 season, the Hawks ranked last for average points with 80.8 points per game.
-However, this season, they increased their offensive output to 91.6 points per game, enough to finish fourth in the league.
+This season, they increased their offensive output to 91.6 points per game, finishing fourth in the league.

-After making the play-in tournament, Illawarra would lose to Tasmania (92-76) in the opening game but turned things around to defeat New Zealand in a nailbiter (88-85), which earned them a spot in the semi-finals against Melbourne.
+After making the play-in tournament, Illawarra lost to Tasmania (92–76) in the opening game but turned things around to defeat New Zealand in a nail-biter (88–85), earning a spot in the semifinals against Melbourne.

-In game one, despite a solid first half by the Hawks, United would make a dramatic comeback, forcing the game into overtime and won the opening game 115-106.
+In Game One, despite a solid first half by the Hawks, United made a dramatic comeback, forcing the game into overtime and winning the opener 115–106.

-Illawarra levelled the series, pushing it to a decider after defeating United in a thriller by five points.
-However, the Hawk’s dream run came up short, missing a Grand Final berth by six points.
+Illawarra leveled the series by defeating United in a thriller by five points, pushing it to a decider.
+However, the Hawks’ dream run came up short, missing a Grand Final berth by six points.

-Clark would deliver several big-time offensive performances, including his season-high 38 points against Cairns, which saw him voted as the Hawk’s Club MVP and be selected to the All-NBL First Team.
+Gary Clark delivered several big-time offensive performances, including his season-high 38 points against Cairns, which saw him voted as the Hawks’ Club MVP and selected to the All-NBL First Team.

 Wani Swaka Lo Buluk currently plays for the Illawarra Hawks and has played 148 games in his NBL career.
 He has averaged 3.9 points, 1.6 rebounds, and 0.7 assists since entering the league in 2018.